JohnBetaCode/JohnBetaCode/Management_Notes.md

 * The 5 Keys to Effective Leadership
 * ​5 steps to escape the frustration that your technical role generates in you
 * Achieving more with less.
 High-performance mindset
+* Efficiency: How to Achieve More with Less?

 <br />